Michael Stipe: Projects

 Stipe inducted the American grunge band Nirvana into the Rock and Roll Hall of Fame on April 10, 2014.
 He debuted his first solo composition at Moogfest in 2017.
 In June 2017, it was revealed that Stipe had returned to recording, acting as producer and co-writer for Fischerspooner's single "Have Fun Tonight", the lead single from their album Sir.
 Stipe would go on to produce and co-write the entire Sir album, released on February 16, 2018.
 Stipe released the solo song "Future, If Future" on March 24, 2018, followed by "Your Capricious Soul" on October 5, 2019.
 "Drive to the Ocean" was released for his 60th birthday on January 4, 2020.

 Photography has long been a passion for Stipe and he has been carrying a camera with him since his teenage years when he photographed shows featuring Ramones, The Runaways and Queen.
 In 2018, Stipe released a book of his photography entitled Volume 1, which featured 35 photographs of such celebrities as River Phoenix and Kurt Cobain.
 A second volume with Douglas Coupland, Our Interference Times: A Visual Record, was released in 2019.

 In 2019, Stipe collaborated with Aaron Dessner and Justin Vernon's band Big Red Machine on the single "No Time For Love Like Now."
 The song was finished and released in 2020 during the COVID-19 pandemic.

 Stipe began recording his first solo album at Electric Lady Studios in New York City in 2023, writing and producing "synth-infused, poppy" songs with longtime collaborator Andy LeMaster.
+He performed "The Rest of Ever" on The Late Show With Stephen Colbert in April 2026 in promotion of his debut solo album.